scvetojevic1402/Pyhton/README.md

 # Pyhton

-These are only a few (out of many more) Python scripts I developed while working with tweets.
+These are only a few Python scripts I developed while working with tweets.
-Neat way to run them is following: nohup python -u script.py > log_file.txt &
-The -u option enables the output to be written into the log file right away.